7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.9 Consulting Activities for Virginia Cooperative Extension Faculty

-The Request to Engage in External Activity Form 13010A should be sent to the department head, chair, or immediate supervisor along with a letter outlining the nature of the consulting activity and why it falls outside the usual responsibilities of extension.
-(The form is available on the provost’s website.)
+The Request to Engage in External Activity Form 13010A should be sent to the department head, chair, or immediate supervisor along with a letter outlining the nature of the consulting activity and why it falls outside the usual responsibilities of Extension.
+(The form is available on the Conflict of Interest website.)
 Typically, consulting activities do not involve university sponsorship.

 The department head, chair, or immediate supervisor reviews the Request to Engage in External Activity Form 13010A and either approves or disapproves it.
 If approval is granted, the request is sent to the college dean for approval.
 The director of Virginia Cooperative Extension must grant final approval.
 If disapproval is exercised at any level, the request is sent back through the department head or supervisor, to the faculty member along with an explanation for the action.

 Decisions are based upon, but not limited to, the following: consistency with guidelines stipulated in chapter two, “Consulting and Outside Employment,” whether the area of consulting is found to be within or outside usual Extension responsibilities; and whether the time required falls within the number of consulting days allowed.